 Amer Sports uses sale of receivables and vendor financing with purpose to balance liquidity swings of the Group.
 In December 2017, EUR 62.5 (87.2) million receivables in total were sold within two different receivable sale programs that are in place for certain approved US and Europe based obligors.
 Other discounting programs are used within the group, but the volumes are less significant.
 The value of payables transferred to Asian vendor finance program was EUR 73.4 (23.8) million at year end 2017.

 Depending on the projections of short term and long term liquidity forecasts, excess liquidity is placed on the money market within limits and instruments defined in the Treasury Policy.

-At the end of 2015 Amer Sports had no drawings from the facility.
+Amer Sports’ EUR 200 million syndicated committed revolving credit facility is a back-up for exceptional liquidity needs.
+At the end of 2017, Amer Sports had no drawings from the facility.

+Transaction risk arises from foreign currency denominated receivables and liabilities, cash flow estimates in foreign currencies and derivatives.
 Translation risk relates to the foreign currency denominated earnings when they are translated into euro.
 Amer Sports has operations in most of the major currency areas, and its sales are diversified in 20 currencies at least.
 On the business unit level, transaction risk arises when the unit sells in its home currency but the cost base is in foreign currencies or sells or buys goods in foreign currencies.
-Efficient risk management eliminates material uncertainties relating to foreign exchange rates.
+Amer Sports’ risk management is aiming to eliminate material uncertainties relating to foreign exchange rates.